What is Android Enterprise?

 It’s therefore pertinent to ensure for example where functionality such as a secondary passcode for a secure container is required, the devices being migrated run at least Android 7.0, and so on.

-Android Enterprise launched with NFC for work-managed provisioning.
-With each major version launched since, a new provisioning method has launched also (though past 8.0, this is not likely to continue).
+Android Enterprise launched with NFC for fully managed provisioning.
+With each major version launched up to 8.0, a new provisioning method has launched also.
 The following shows which provisioning methods can be used on each major version of Android:

-- Android 8.0 Oreo: G Suite, NFC, DPC identifier, QR code, zero-touch
+- Android 8.0 Oreo: managed Google account, NFC, DPC identifier, QR code, zero-touch

-- Android 7.0 Nougat: G Suite, NFC, DPC identifier, QR code
+- Android 7.0 Nougat: managed Google account, NFC, DPC identifier, QR code

-- Android 6.0 Marshmallow: G Suite, NFC, DPC identifier
+- Android 6.0 Marshmallow: managed Google account, NFC, DPC identifier

 - Android 5.0 Lollipop: NFC

-QR code and zero-touch provisioning methods are considered optional and may not be supported by all OEMs.
-Huawei, for example, has not supported QR code enrolment prior to EMUI 5.2.
+QR code and zero-touch provisioning methods are considered optional and may not be supported by all OEMs unless the devices are Android Enterprise Recommended, though from the end of 2020 all Android 9 and above devices support zero-touch by default.
+Huawei, for example, did not support QR code enrolment prior to EMUI 5.2 (and today their devices without GMS don’t support AE at all).
 Furthermore, NFC naturally requires an NFC radio is present on the devices to be migrated; 5.x devices without an NFC radio cannot therefore be supported.

 More information about provisioning methods can be found here.